Phantom of the Opera (1943 film): Reception

 Contemporary reviews were mixed.
-Bosley Crowther of The New York Times panned the film for being "watered down" from the original, calling the opening sequence "the only one in the film in which the potential excitement of the story is realized", while otherwise the "richness of décor and music is precisely what gets in the way of the tale".
+Independent Film Bulletin frankly preferred the silent version, noting that "the new film has too much opera and too little excitement for mass audiences.
+The lengthy operatic passages (which are splendidly sung and should attract music lovers) will not set so well with the horror fans who will be drawn by anticipation of a real blood-and-thunder thriller.
+In brief, it seems that the new Phantom of the Opera will not satisfy music lovers or horror lovers.
+However, it is a ballyhoo natural and where sold energetically by the showman it should garner good grosses."
+Film Daily commended the studio's new approach to the material: "By toning down the gruesome details and playing up what light moments the subject affords, Universal has widened the film's appeal to women and those who are not out-and-out shocker fans.
+The boxoffice potentialities of the film have been additionally enhanced by refraining from making the phantom, as played by Claude Rains, the hideous and repellent creature that Lon Chaney made him in the original version."
+Bosley Crowther of The New York Times panned the film for being "watered down" from the original, calling the opening sequence "the only one in the film in which the potential excitement of the story is realized", while otherwise the "richness of décor and music is precisely what gets in the way of the tale."
 Variety called it "a vivid, elaborate, and, within its original story limitations, an effective production geared for substantial grosses".
-Harrison's Reports called it "a good entertainment, the sort that will direct an appeal to all types of audiences".
+Trade publisher Pete Harrison called it "a good entertainment, the sort that will direct an appeal to all types of audiences".
 David Lardner's review in The New Yorker dismissed the film, calling it "by no means a sample of the march of progress in the film world.
-The old version had Lon Chaney, who scared you plenty, and the new one has Claude Rains, who somehow doesn't".
-A review in the Monthly Film Bulletin stated that "rarely has a story so novelettish had such conscientious technical excellence lavished upon it" specifically noting that "it ranks among the screen's highest achievements in sound".
-The review continued that "the same careful effort-if not the same dazzling success-is apparent in casting, camera work, costuming and the numerous sets".
+The old version had Lon Chaney, who scared you plenty, and the new one has Claude Rains, who somehow doesn't."
+A review in the Monthly Film Bulletin stated that "rarely has a story so novelettish had such conscientious technical excellence lavished upon it" specifically noting that "it ranks among the screen's highest achievements in sound."
+The review continued that "The same careful effort-if not the same dazzling success-is apparent in casting, camera work, costuming and the numerous sets."